Skip to main content

 }

 Close() is mandatory.
 Defer it the second you have the stream.
-Skip it and you leak the underlying connection, which means it never goes back to the pool and you eat the dial cost on the next request.
+Without it, the underlying connection leaks instead of returning to the pool, and the next request eats the dial cost.

 What you can read it as

-The body's just bytes coming off the wire.
-You decide how to split them.
+The body is bytes coming off the wire.
+The caller decides how to split them.

 • Line-delimited. bufio.Scanner (Go), iter_lines() (Python), readline loop (Node).